dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 machines called *Vendroids*.
 There were also Pawn Machines, which would buy objects back (at a discount, of course)."

-[^fn-mud]: Julian Dibbell, [MUD Money](https://web.archive.org/web/20070816070650/http://www.juliandibbell.com/texts/mudmoney.html): A Talk on Virtual Value and, Incidentally, the Value of the Virtual
+[^fn-mud]: Julian Dibbell (1995), [MUD Money](https://web.archive.org/web/20070816070650/http://www.juliandibbell.com/texts/mudmoney.html): A Talk on Virtual Value and, Incidentally, the Value of the Virtual

 {% include image.html name="adventure-mud-dark.png" caption="'Colossal Cave Adventure' created by Will Crowther in 1975 was one of the first dungeon games."%}